 George Harrison and Ravi Shankar’s 1974 North American tour kicked off at the Pacific Coliseum in Vancouver, Canada, on 2 November 1974.

 The 30-date tour was to promote Harrison’s Dark Horse album and Dark Horse Records label, and took in 45 concerts in 26 cities.
-It was the first North American tour by a former Beatle, and Harrison’s first live performance since the Concert for Bangladesh in August 1971.
+It was the first North American tour by a former Beatle, and Harrison’s first live performances since the Concert for Bangladesh in August 1971.

 The audience was made up mostly of long-haired, jeans clad youths and many of them left grumbling.
 If they were looking for some magical, mysterious return to Beatle music, what they got was a lot of gospel and soul rock, interspersed with an occasional Harrison tune… But the show was far from a disappointment in a musical sense.
 Harrison was backed by a heavyweight band, in fact he was more of a guest in the group than a member of it.
 It was in the first 45-minute set that the crowd began to realize that Harrison’s role was to be mostly that of an emcee… It was a sheer delight to listen to the varied sounds from sitar, tabla, flute and other stringed instruments.
 Harrison brought back Shankar’s orchestra for a valid, viable marriage of musical cultures.
 The show concluded with a Krishna musical prayer, but the clamor for an encore resulted in the small group returning to play Harrison’s ‘My Sweet Lord’.